-8.8.7.9 The Schedule III also states that if, in the opinion of the Board, any of the assets other than fixed assets and non-current investments do not have a value on realization in the ordinary course of business at least equal to the amount at which they are stated, the fact that the Board is of that opinion, shall be stated.
-It is difficult to contemplate a situation where any asset other than fixed assets and non-current investments has a realizable value that is lower than its carrying value, and the same is not given effect to in the books of account, since Accounting Standards do not permit the same.
+8.8.7.10 The Schedule III also states that if, in the opinion of the Board, any of the assets other than Property, Plant and Equipment, intangible assets and non-current investments do not have a value on realization in the ordinary course of business at least equal to the amount at which they are stated, the fact that the Board is of that opinion, shall be stated.
+It is difficult to contemplate a situation where any asset other than Property, Plant and Equipment, intangible assets and non-current investments has a realizable value that is lower than its carrying value, and the same is not given effect to in the books of account, since Accounting Standards do not permit the same.
 AS13 Accounting for Investments requires current investments to be valued at lower of cost and fair value.
 AS2 Valuation of Inventories also requires inventories to be valued at the lower of cost and net realizable value.
-Further, Allowance for bad and doubtful debts is required to be shown as a deduction from both Long-term loans &advances and Other Non-current assets as well as Trade Receivables and Short-term loans and advances as per Schedule III.
-Hence, a diligent application of the requirements of Accounting Standards and Schedule III will normally not leave any scope for making any additional disclosures in this regard.
+Further, Allowance for bad and doubtful debts is required to be shown as a deduction from both Long-term loans & advances and Other Non-current assets as well as Trade Receivables and Short-term loans and advances as per Schedule III.

+Hence, if the requirements of Accounting Standards and Schedule III are followed, there may not be any need for making additional disclosures in this regard.